ysant77/TestAssignment/README.md

 ### JSON Data Generation

 The FastAPI server will automatically save the generated population data to `/home/yatharth/TestAssignment/app/initial_population.json`.
 Make sure this path is accessible and writable.
 You may need to adjust the path depending on your directory structure or permissions.

+This path needs to be updated in the GeneticAlgorithm.java line number 113.
+The code line is as follows:

+String jsonContent = new String(Files.readAllBytes(Paths.get("/home/yatharth/TestAssignment/app/initial_population.json")));

+A similar update needs to be made in the main.py file, line number 40.
+The code line is as follows: with open("/home/yatharth/TestAssignment/app/initial_population.json", "w") as f:

 ### Integration